 Police are among those checking the page.
 "Absolutely," Deputy Chief Brian Smith told The Associated Press on Monday.

 "We're used to pinging databases and sources of information," he said.
 "It's normal for us to look at Facebook accounts."

-A lot of people communicate openly and can remain beyond the long arm of the law, at least for a while, he said.
+A lot of people communicate openly and can remain beyond the long arm of the law, at least for a while, Smith said.

 Facebook tells its users that it may share certain information if it gets requests from law enforcement, and that it does have some ability to track people via IP addresses and GPS location.

-Serving Facebook with a search warrant is a possibility, but there are no immediate plans for that, Smith said.
-For now, police hope the publicity alone may be enough to flush him out in a city the size of Port Angeles, which has a population of 19,000 and is about 65 miles northwest of Seattle on the Olympic Peninsula.
+Investigators can't reach through Facebook to put a finger on a fugitive, but the publicity alone may be enough to flush him out in a city the size of Port Angeles, population 19,000, on the Olympic Peninsula about 65 miles northwest of Seattle.